Sergio-Vicenzo/GPSL1-MMT-DPEmodule/README.md

 No copyright infringement is intended from any of the MATLAB scripts provided in this GitHub repository.

 ## References

-Axelrad P, Donna J, Mitchell M (2009) Enhancing GNSS acquisition by combining signals from multiple channels and satellites.
+Tang S, Li H, Closas P (2024) Assessment of Direct Position Estimation Performance in Multipath Channels.
 In: Proc.
-ION GNSS 2009, Institute of Navigation, Savannah, Georgia, USA, September 22 – 25, 3117-3128
+ION GNSS+ 2024, Institute of Navigation, Baltimore, Maryland, USA, September 16 - 20, 3705 - 3714.

-Borre K, Akos DM, Bertelsen N, Rinder P, Jensen SH (2007) [A Software-Defined GPS and Galileo Receiver: A Single-Frequency Approach](https://link.springer.com/book/10.1007/978-0-8176-4540-3).
-Birkhäuser, Boston, Massachusetts.

-Cheong JW, Wu J, Dempster AG, Rizos C (2011) Efficient Implementation of Collective Detection.
-In: Proc.
-IGNSS Symposium 2011, International Global Navigation Satellite Systems Society, Sydney, New South Wales, Australia, November 15-17.

 Vicenzo S, Xu B, Dey A, Hsu L-T (2023) Experimental Investigation of GNSS Direct Position Estimation in Densely Urban Area.
 In: In: Proc.
 ION GNSS+ 2023, Institute of Navigation, Denver, Colorado, USA, September 19 – 23, 2906-2919.

-Vicenzo S, Xu B, Xu H, Hsu L-T (2024) GNSS direct position estimation-inspired positioning with pseudorange correlogram for urban navigation.
-GPS Solutions 28(2). https://doi.org/10.1007/s10291-024-01627-5
+Weill LR (2002) Multipath Mitigation using Modernized GPS Signals: How Good Can it Get?.
+In: Proc.
+ION GPS 2002, Institute of Navigation, Portland, Oregon, USA, September 24 - 27, 493 - 505.

 ## Note
 This repository is still under development.
 I apologise if some information is incomplete or if you encounter any problems...

 If you have any questions, drop an email at <seergio.vicenzo@connect.polyu.hk>!

-Last Updated: 03 Nov 2024
+Last Updated: 05 Nov 2024